-Organize Agile advices and supports in renewing the HR toolkit for several subjects.
+Organize Agile advises and supports in renewing the HR toolkit for several subjects.
 For instance:

 - Performance and assessment.
-A volatile world requires a new form of performance management, a way that uses less formal ways of having a dialogue, and allows quicker intervention in case of dysfunctioning.
+A volatile world requires a new form of performance management, a way that uses less formal ways of having a dialogue, and allows quicker interventions.
 Working with self-organizing teams especially requires considerable skill in and courage in addressing issues, and giving and receiving feedback.